zahidcseku/hpc_basic/README.md

 - Always test your code on a small subset of data before submitting large jobs.
 - Use appropriate file systems for different stages of your workflow (e.g., $SCRATCH for temporary data, $HOME for scripts).
-- Monitor your job's resource usage and adjust as necessary.
+- Monitor your job's resource usage and adjust the SLURM parameters as necessary.
 - Remember to transfer your results to persistent storage after job completion.

 ## Contributing